Cospectral graphs obtained by edge deletion

 \begin{lemma} \cite{alggraph} Assume $C$ and $D^T$ are both matrices of size $m\times n$, then

 In particular, if $C=u$ and $D=v^T$ for some real vectors $u,v\in\mathbb{R}^n$, we have

 \end{lemma}

-First we prove a result concerning entries of a matrix related to edges deletion in a clique of a 1-walk regular graph. \begin{lemma} Let $X$ be a 1-walk regular graph with adjacency matrix $A$.
-Let $u_1, v_1,\ldots, u_r,v_r$ be vertices in the same clique of $X$.
-Then for any function $f(x)$ defined on the eigenvalues of $A$, the value of
+First we prove a result concerning entries of a matrix related to edge deletion from a clique of a 1-walk regular graph.
+We use $\bar A$ to denote $A(\bar X)$ and $Z\cong Z'$ to indicate the two graphs $Z$ and $Z'$ are isomorphic.

-is independent on the choice of the clique and on the ordering of vertices of the chosen clique. \end{lemma}